Persata/plaits/docs.md

 confirm_password => 'Confirm Password'
 ```

+This will return either the custom label you have set in the model itself, or will generate one.

 ## Model Defaults [/]

 You can specify the defaults for model values using the ```defaults``` key: